spm/spm-docs/docs/tutorials/fmri_preprocessing/coregistration.md

 ## Coregistration

+Coregistration brings two images into alignment.
+In this case this we will be working with the subject-specific structural and functional data.

 ??? info "Why coregister my data?"
     The goal of coregistration is to put the structural and functional data in alignment and ultimately improve bringing functional data into standard space, i.e. [normalisation](./normalisation.md).